what3words/wordpress-autosuggest-plugin/README.md

 ### Credit

-This project was extended from the [WordPress Plugin Boilerplate](docs/boilerplate.md) and it's source can be found [here](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).
+This project was extended from the [WordPress Plugin Boilerplate](docs/boilerplate.md) and its source can be found [here](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).

 ## Contributing to the project